Zerodya/disishot/README.md

 chmod +x disishot.sh
 ```

-**2.** Run the script with the `-c` parameter to create a configuration file, then follow the instructions:
+**2.** Run the script with the `-c` parameter to create a configuration file:
 ```
 ./disishot.sh -c
 ```
+Follow the instructions.

 **3.** Add a line to your crontab to periodically run the script by using `crontab -e`.